generalui/github-workflow-accelerators/.github/actions/test-python/README.md

 1) __Test__:
     - If tests are to be run this runs tests using `tox` (if the `tox` version is provided).
     Otherwise it runs tests using `pytest`.
-    Once tests are complete, it uploads the coverage report.
+    If the `min-coverage` input is greater than 0, it will fail the tests if the coverage is less than the specified minimum.

 1) __Get the coverage file__:
     - Copies the coverage information to a folder named after the branch, if tests are to be run and coverage is to be uploaded.